stevana/coverage-guided-pbt/README-unprocessed.md

 coverage-guidance and property-based testing makes sense.
-What if we can use user provided generators to kick start the exploration, but then mutate the data and use coverage information to find problems that wouldn't have been surfaced with the user provided input generators alone (or recall from the example in the introduction, the probability of generating the input in a single shot is simply too unlikely).
+What if we can use user provided generators to kick start the exploration, but then mutate the data and use coverage information to find problems that wouldn't have been surfaced with the user provided input generators alone, or recall from the example in the introduction, the probability of generating the input in a single shot is simply too unlikely.

 ### After 2015